Prevention of Corruption Act 1906

-The Prevention of Corruption Act 1906 (6 Edw.7 c.34) was an Act of the Parliament of the United Kingdom of Great Britain and Ireland (as it was then).
+The Prevention of Corruption Act 1906 (6 Edw.
+7. c.
+34) was an act of the Parliament of the United Kingdom.
 It was the second of three pieces of legislation regarding corruption which after 1916 were collectively referred to as the Prevention of Corruption Acts 1889 to 1916.
 It was repealed by the Bribery Act 2010.

 Section 1 made it an offence (formerly classified as a misdemeanour) subject to imprisonment up to 7 years: